Mortgage Basics

 Property Valuation

-You may ask why the lender wants to confirm the value of the property, wouldn’t it make sense to simply use the purchase price?
+You may ask why the lender wants to confirm the property’s value.
+Wouldn’t it make sense to use the purchase price?

-Truthfully, the lender wants to know what a likely buyer would pay for the home if the lender ever had to force a sale of the home.
-It is possible that you fell in love with the property and offered to buy it for more than what the average buyer would pay.
+Truthfully, the lender wants to know what a likely buyer would pay for the home if the lender ever had to force a sale.
+You might have fallen in love with the property and offered to buy it for more than the average buyer would pay.
 The lender will always use the lower of the purchase price and the property valuation.

-Lenders value properties using real estate price databases (Automated Valuation Model) and with old fashioned appraisals.
-If you are buying in a very active area then they may use the database to value your property and that may cost around $150.
+Lenders value properties using real estate price databases (Automated Valuation Model) and old-fashioned appraisals.
+If you are buying in a very active area, they may use the database to value your property, which may cost around $150.
 An appraisal typically costs between $250 and $500.

 Property Valuation is an area where lenders set themselves apart.
-A lender who uses automated valuation can save you a couple of hundred dollars and it is instantaneous.
-A proper appraisal requires scheduling to have an appraiser visit the home and then write up a report.
+A lender who uses automated valuation can save you a couple of hundred dollars, and it is instantaneous.
+A proper appraisal requires scheduling an appraiser to visit the home and then write a report.
 Your mortgage broker can find out which lenders use auto-valuation in your area.

 Title Insurance

-Almost all Canadian lenders require that you buy title insurance to protect the lender but many people don’t know that you can also buy title insurance to your own benefit.
+Almost all Canadian lenders require that you buy title insurance to protect the lender, but many people don’t know that you can also purchase title insurance for your benefit.

 Lender Title Insurance Policy